Roberto Maldonado

-Roberto Maldonado is the alderman of the 26th Ward of the City of Chicago, Illinois.
+Roberto Maldonado is an American politician who served as the alderman of the 26th Ward of the City of Chicago, Illinois from 2009 to 2023.

 Early life, education, and early career, Children

 Maldonado earned both his undergraduate and his master's degree from the University of Puerto Rico.
 In Chicago, Maldonado continued his education at Loyola University Chicago where he intended to earn a doctorate of philosophy in clinical psychology.